5 tips for using email effectively to elevate internal communications

 A next-gen intranet should offer the following features to enhance email communications:

-- broadcast center to streamline the distribution of content across multiple channels
+- broadcast center to streamline the distribution of content across multiple channels for all content, not just broadcast email

 - tracking analytics that gives you a full view of engagement across every touchpoint